Najip/hackintosh-systemmemory-battery-ec-guides/Readme.md

 I don't even have **ECEnabler.kext** installed, nor do I split the Field Unit Objects. all field unit object sizes remain vanilla (`8`-`16` bits) and still return working and valid battery data.

 ### 1.4 Approach for `SystemMemory` Battery data with size ≥`16` bit
-For other devices with Field Size ≥`16` bit, patching to split it into ≤`16` bit is required.
+For other devices with Field Size ≥`16` bit, patching to split it into ≤`16` bit is required to make battery kext to work.
 On some devices like `Clevo NL40CU`, battery field unit objects sizes are vary between `16`-`64` bits and battery readings were confirmed to work after patched by Reddit user `eric_kwok` using his own `Python3` script called `SSDT-BATT_Auto_Gen` (see link below).
 - Snippet of DSDT.dsl of `NL40CU`  for Battery related objects and their sizes (See [here](/Clevo-NL40CU-ACPI-Table/DSDT.dsl#L18824)):
 ```asl